pybliometrics-dev/pybliometrics/docs/classes/AffiliationSearch.rst

     1  Germany      0

-As you can see from comparison of the EIDs, the first affiliation starts with 10-s2.0-6, the other with 10-s2.0-1.
+Comparing the EIDs, notice that the first affiliation's EID starts with 10-s2.0-6, while the other begins with 10-s2.0-1.
 The latter denotes a non-org affiliation type.
 More on different types of affiliations in section `tips <../tips.html#affiliations>`_.

-Downloaded results are cached to speed up subsequent analysis.
+Downloaded results are cached to expedite subsequent analyses.
 This information may become outdated.
 To refresh the cached results if they exist, set `refresh=True`, or provide an integer that will be interpreted as maximum allowed number of days since the last modification date.
 For example, if you want to refresh all cached results older than 100 days, set `refresh=100`.
-Use `s.get_cache_file_mdate()` to get the date of last modification, and `s.get_cache_file_age()` the number of days since the last modification.
+Use `ab.get_cache_file_mdate()` to obtain the date of last modification, and `ab.get_cache_file_age()` to determine the number of days since the last modification.

-You can get the number of results using the `.get_results_size()` method, even before you download the results:
+You can determine the number of results using the `.get_results_size()` method, even before you download the results:

 .. code-block:: python